rnautiyal/JWTValidation/README.md

-# JWTValidation
+# JWTValidation with Azure Application Gateway
-Azure Application Gateway steps to validate JWT token Got it — here’s exactly how you can complete those GitHub setup steps and configure JWT validation with Azure Application Gateway:

----

 ### 🧩 **Step 1 — Register an App in Microsoft Entra ID**